python/cpython/Doc/library/time.rst

 .. index:: single: Year 2038

-* The functions in this module do not handle dates and times before the epoch or far in the future.
-The cut-off point in the future is determined by the C library; for Unix, it is typically in 2038.
+* The functions in this module may not handle dates and times before the epoch or far in the future.
+The cut-off point in the future is determined by the C library; for 32-bit systems, it is typically in 2038.

 .. index::
    single: Year 2000